Wusinho/tienda-licor-front-end/README.md

 # Online Store - bsale

 This is the front-end project for the Ruby on Rails back-end.
+Here the end points from the back-end are consumed and rendered.
+The items are rendered from the requests done to end points from the back-end.
+The project consist on building a online store where products can be displayed by categories.
-Here the API is rendered.
-The items are rendered from the requests done to the back-end.
-It is possible to search by categories, price, and name.
-Additionally, you can add items to the cart, erase them one by one, or the whole cart.
+It is possible to search by categories, price, and/or name, all this has to be implemented in the back-end.
+Additionally, it is possible to add items to the cart, erase them one by one add more products, or erase the whole cart with a single click.

 The link for the [Netlify-Deployment](https://61b6c8a4e5d4a6d1def961bb--competent-mcnulty-9b9b65.netlify.app/)